 “We are taking this positively.
 Not receiving any suggestions from concerned telcos means the regulator can move ahead with its plan.
 This is why we have adopted a few instructions from stakeholders and proceeded with the MNP.
 Our MNP rules have reached NTA Board and we began working on it for two weeks already.
 With further discussions, the Board meeting will approve the rules,” he added.

 Mobile Number Portability (MNP) is a service through which customers can switch from one operator to another, keeping their original mobile number.
 Customers can easily select the network of their choice and don’t have to panic about losing their mobile number.

 The news of Mobile Number Portability in Nepal is not new either.
-NTA has long planned to implement the next-gen technology.
+NTA has long planned to implement next-gen technology.
 However, this could never take off and mobile phone users have long waited for such service to come into effect.
 However, the wait could finally be over.

 As per the draft, a mobile phone user in Nepal will be able to switch to a different carrier network without changing the mobile number.

 NTA will implement MNP in Nepal through a third-party service provider.
 The responsible party will maintain and implement the service through “Number Portability House”.
-The authority will soon call for a bid from interested firms to operate the number portability service Nepal.
+The authority will soon call for a bid from interested firms to operate the number portability service in Nepal.

-The draft containing rules for MNP has stipulated a set of conditions on the users’ end to acquire the number switching service.
+The draft containing rules for MNP has stipulated a set of conditions on the users’ end to acquire the number-switching service.
 Below are some key terms or conditions that a SIM user must meet to acquire the service.

 NTA has also mandated a phone user must submit his detail along with many other data to qualify for number portability.
 You can check out some of them below.